magomimmo/modern-cljs/doc/tutorial-01.md

 `<script>` tag of the `index.html` page: just to adhere to an easy default to be used.

-Let's see what has been generated by the copilation task:
+Let's see what has been generated by the `cljs` compilation task:

 ```bash
 .